 The simple answer is no. The state cannot ask for these items.
 However, homeschoolers can technically be subject to truancy investigations (very rare).
 If a school official or a member of the community decided to file a truancy complaint, you would want to be able to prove to the officer or the court that you are instructing your child in the basic skills of math and language arts.
 We advise keeping a record for each year.
 This can be as basic as a photograph each day, a calendar where you jot down notes for each child for each day, or just toss all their work into a tote and save it for a year.

-No, since the passage of SB 177 in 2021 there are no longer any standardized test requirements for homeschool students.
-However if your child is interested in college you will want to see if their admissions requires the SAT, CAT or other exams.
+No, since the passage of SB 177 in 2021 there are no longer any standardized test requirements for homeschool students unless they are partially enrolled in the local public school 50% or more.
+If your child is interested in college you will want to see if their admissions requires the SAT, ACT, CLT or other exams.